Skip to main content

 Exists Queries

-// Users who have posts
+// Users who have more than 5 posts

 const authorsWithPosts = await User.query()